Himanshu-97-cloud/Ai-Image-Generator/README.md

-# 🧠 AI Image Generator 🎨
+# 🧠 Image Generator 🎨

 A simple and responsive web application that generates images using text-based prompts.
 Powered by the **Pixabay API**, this tool helps users fetch high-quality, relevant images just by typing a keyword or idea.